 Record number of climbers reach summit of Alaska's Mount McKinley

-FILE- In this May 27, 2008 file photo, Mount McKinely is seen from a viewing area along the Parks Highway, not far from Talkeetna, Alaska.
-An experienced mountaineer from Belgium was killed on Mount McKinley Monday, June 7, 2010, when his climbing anchor apparently failed and he fell in a steep, rocky gully.
-(AP Photo/Mark Thiessen, File)
+In this May 27, 2008 file photo, Denali, then called Mount McKinley, is seen from a viewing area along the Parks Highway, not far from Talkeetna, Alaska.
+(AP/Mark Thiessen, File)

 Published Friday, July 19, 2013 1:48PM EDT